What’s in a Green Tea Shot: Easy Recipe & Ingredients Guide

 Step 4: Finish with Fizzy Soda

 Gently splash one ounce of lemon-lime soda into each prepared shot glass.
-I tilt the soda bottle at an angle to control the flow better.
+I tilt the soda bottle to better control the flow.
 The bubbles create a lighter green shade that mimics the original drink.

-Your mocktail changes into the signature color almost instantly upon adding soda.
+Your mocktail changes to the signature color almost instantly when you add soda.
 Enjoy these alcohol-free shots right away while they remain cold and bubbly.

 Easiest Green Tea Shot Recipe Without Alcohol